Greece or Spain: How to Choose the Right Destination for You

 Drinks in Greece - Traditional greek kumquat liqueur in shot glass

-Language Barrier Comparison Greece Vs Spain
+Language Barrier Comparison: Greece Vs Spain

-You will find most signage and public announcements in the respective languages both in Spain and Greece.
+You will find most signage and public announcements in the respective languages in both Spain and Greece.
 This can make getting around challenging, especially in Greece, since the Greek alphabet is different from the Latin alphabet – you won’t even recognize the letters!

 Spain Vs Greece For Public Transport